 As it follows, the presence of the Adonis belt does not necessarily indicate fitness, strength, or even muscularity.
 For instance, you might find individuals who are physically weak with a visible inguinal ligament, while those who are fit and strong do not.

-And as we had mentioned earlier, Adonis belt is not muscle but ligaments, and that's why getting a visible Adonis belt does not require gaining more muscles, but simple fat loss.
+And as we had mentioned earlier, it is not muscle but ligaments, and that's why getting a visible Adonis belt does not require gaining more muscles, but simple fat loss.

 How to Get and Accentuate your Adonis Belt